Social media can enhance your engagement with users and stakeholders. Identify the audience, purpose and platforms and design content for them.

 Content that you create as part of your work for the Australian Government becomes a record.
 Records provide evidence of what your organisation has done and why.

 Managing and disposing of records properly is a requirement under the Archives Act 1983.
 You must follow your organisation’s information management requirements.
-Visit the National Archives of Australia website for information management standards.
+Visit the National Archives of Australia website for:

 Define the audience before you write

 Find out who will engage with your post and why before you start writing.
 Each social media platform has a different audience.

 Each platform has its own analytics tool to help you learn about them.

 Ensure there's capacity to engage with comments and enquiries on your post.